Schoenberg correspondence for multifaced independence: Introduction

 There are generalizations of universal products in which no classification is available, leading to other classes of Lévy processes.
 This raises the question whether Schoenberg correspondence also holds in these cases.
-In this paper we address the multivariate setting of independences associated with $m$-$d$-universal products in the sense of Manzel and Sch{\"u}rmann \cite{MaSc17} (i.e., universal products for $d$-tuples of $m$-dimensional noncommutative distributions); the most prominent examples are probably Bożejko and Speicher's $c$-freeness \cite{BoSp96} (corresponding to $m=1, d=2$) and Voiculescu's bifreeness \cite{Voi14} (corresponding to $m=2, d=1$), but many more such examples have been studied (e.g., (free-)free-Boolean independence by Liu in \cite{Liu19,Liu18p} or bimonotone independence of type II by the author in \cite{G17p} and by Gu, Skoufranis and Hasebe in \cite{GSH20}).
-In \cite{GHU21p} the author, Hasebe and Ulrich constructed deformations leading to continuous families of independences for $m=2,d=1$.
-Note that Gu and Skoufranis' c-bifree independence ($m=2,d=2$) with its derivates bi-Boolean independence and (with Hasebe) bimonotone independence of type I (both $m=2,d=1$) \cite{GuSk17,GuSk19,GSH20}, as well as Lachs' $r$-$s$-independence ($m=d=1$) \cite{GLa15, Lac15} are not \emph{positive} in the sense that the product of states (more precisely: \emph{restricted states}, see Section \ref{sec:positivity}) might not be a state in general.
+In this paper we address the multivariate setting of independences associated with $m$-$d$-universal products in the sense of Manzel \& Sch{\"u}rmann \cite{MaSc17} (i.e., universal products for $d$-tuples of $m$-dimensional noncommutative distributions); the most prominent examples are probably Bożejko \& Speicher's $c$-freeness \cite{BoSp96} (corresponding to $m=1, d=2$) and Voiculescu's bifreeness \cite{Voi14} (corresponding to $m=2, d=1$), but many more such examples have been studied (e.g., (free-)free-Boolean independence by Liu in \cite{Liu19,Liu18p} or bimonotone independence of type II by the author in \cite{G23} and by Gu, Skoufranis \& Hasebe in \cite{GHS20}).
+In \cite{GHU23} the author, Hasebe \& Ulrich constructed deformations leading to continuous families of independences for $m=2,d=1$.
+All the beforementioned examples are \emph{positive} in the sense that the product of states (more precisely: \emph{restricted states}, see Section \ref{sec:positivity}) is again a state.
+Gu \& Skoufranis' c-bifree independence ($m=2,d=2$) with its derivates bi-Boolean independence and (with Hasebe) bimonotone independence of type I (both $m=2,d=1$) \cite{GuSk17,GuSk19,GHS20}, as well as Lachs' $r$-$s$-independence ($m=d=1$) \cite{GLa15, Lac15} are not positive.